saf1Hckr/Capstone-Project-iOS/Brainstorm.md

 ####  Dua Counter

 1) Description: A spiritual productivity app that allows users to count and track their daily duas (supplications), set goals, and build habits around consistent recitation.
 Users can select from a list of common duas or add their own custom ones.
+Users can select from a list of common duas or add their own custom ones.
+The app keeps a history of recitations and allows for reminders and streak tracking.

 2) Catagory: Lifestyle